 - Ratio (Screen): 16:9

 - Card Reader: MicroSD, Class 10, up to 128GB

 - SD Card Recorded File Capacity: 8GB MicroSD = 60 minutes of recording, 16GB MicroSD = 120 minutes of recording, 32GB MicroSD = 240 minutes of recording, 64GB MicroSD = 480 minutes of recording, 128GB MicroSD = 960 minutes of recording

 - Video / Audio Out: 2.5mm Jack (Video / Audio)

 - Compliance: CE, FCC, RoHS

 Overall, I cannot recommend this dash cam enough, it’s very easy to use and set up.
-Also, the recording quality is very good and for around £66.00 in price you get a lot of camera for your money.
+The recording quality is very good.
+For around £66.00 in price you get a lot of camera for your money.

-If you want the Nextbase 212 Lite Dash Cam for yourself, it’s available to purchase on Amazon.
-The RRP for this dash cam is £69.99.
+If you want the Nextbase 212 Lite Dash Cam for yourself, it’s available for purchase only on Amazon.
+The RRP for this product is £69.99.